anotherainaa/launchschool/RB120-Exercises/medium1/120-medium1 - question 4.md

 ```

 The second time around yielded a different result but not quite the answer I was
 looking for.
+The problem with the second time is that I didn't understand the relationship between the circular queue and how it affects the position.

+Instead, I had relied on the number of `nil` inside of the array to figure out where
-The problem with the second time is that I had relied on the argument that was passed into the `enqueue` method to help me determine the oldest position.
+to put the next object.
+I also used the argument that was passed into the `enqueue` method to help me determine the position of the oldest object.

 This answer resulted in getting all the test codes to return `true`.
 However, it would
 not work as soon as I mixed the arguments passed into `enqueue` method with another object such as `a` or `b` which tells me again that I'm not fulfilling the requirements.